Table of Contents

 The corrosion resistance of steel helps food industry equipment to be cleaned and sterilised without deterioration.

 Steel coil used in different industries are of various types.
-The food industry depends on stainless steel coils to make its machinery.
+The food industry depends on stainless steel coils to make its machinery and is one of the most important steel coil uses. .
 It is also used to make ice makers, mixers, hot and cold storage, cookware, etc. Food industry prefers stainless steel to make their equipment because it does not react with food and stay strong and durable for a lifetime.

 Austenitic grade of stainless steel is used to manufacture cutlery, hollowware, kitchen utensils, brewing vessels and milk tankers.
 High alloy austenitic grades are used for storage and transportation of corrosive food and beverage products.
 Stainless steel grades containing Molybdenum are resistant to salt containing food.